bonfhir/bonfhir/docs/website/docs/build-a-fhir-app-with-react/display-fhir-data.md

    );
    ```

-6. BonFHIR comes with [Mantine](https://mantine.dev/) components ready to use for developing the application.
+6. BonFHIR components render using [Mantine](https://mantine.dev/) components - so you can mix & match with all Mantine components for layout and data presentation.
 We can now add additional information about the patient including their birthday, addresses and contact points. `FhirValue` will take care of all data formatting for us.
+Don't hesitate to play with options as well to explore formatting capabilities.

    ```tsx
    <Group>